jamesthesnake/PumasDocs.jl/docs/src/basics/estimation.md

 the data.
 The following section describes how to fit an NLME model in PuMaS via the two methods.

+## Defining Data for Estimation

+Estimation is done by looking at the likelihood of likewise names.
+Thus, for example if `subject.observations` is a `NamedTuple` with names `conc` and `dv`, the likelihood calculation will be between values from `derived` named `conc` and `dv`.
+If `conc` is a scalar in the observation data, then `conc` from `derived` should also be a scalar.
+Likewise, if `conc` is an array like a time series, then `conc` should be a size-matching time series when returned from `derived`.
+Note that likelihoods are calculated between the probability distribution from `derived` and the matching observation from `subject.observations`.
+If no likelihood is associated with a `derived` value, then the value has an implicit standard normal interpretation, which amounts to having the L2 Euclidian distance taken as the likelihood during fitting proceedures.

+**Note: Currently only `BayesMCMC` and `LaplaceI` support multiple output series. all other likelihood approximations must have the derived and observation data under the name `dv`**

+**Note: Currently the estimation procedures require that there only exists a single random effect (vector), and this vector must be named η (\eta)**

 ## Maximum Likelihood Estimation

 Maximum Likelihood Estimation (MLE) is performed using the `fit` function.
 This